matrix-org/matrix-spec/content/client-server-api/modules/report_content.md

 reported content or some other mechanism for notifying the appropriate people.

-Particularly during waves of a harmful content, users may report whole rooms instead of individual events.
+Particularly during waves of harmful content, users may report whole rooms instead of individual events.
 Server administrators and safety teams should, therefore, be cautious not to shut down rooms that might otherwise be legitimate.